-Our physical therapy sessions incorporate equine movement into an individual’s treatment plan.
+Our occupational therapy sessions incorporate equine movement into an individual’s treatment plan.
 This strategy, called hippotherapy, is tailored to the needs of each patient and includes work in the clinic, the barn, the spacious indoor arena and on the interactive outdoor Discovery Trail.
-For more information about hippotherapy, see our FAQs.

 We offer visits by our registered therapy pony Hugo to schools, recreational/enrichment programs and social service organizations within a 30-minute radius of Sherborn, MA.
 There is no charge for these visits but a donation is always welcome.
 Hugo and Polly are registered as a therapy team with the national Pet Partners organization.

 Field Trips and Farm Tours

 Schools and other organizations can schedule group visits to Horse SenseAbility at Wildstar Farm.
 The included activities and charge for this unique experience depends on the number and ages of the participants as well as the length of the visit.

 Benefits of Equine-Assisted Services